naruto-rfp/naruto/README.md

 <!-- <b>Features</b> -->

 - Pages dedicated for each recreational team and contains the essential information of each team: banner, team picture, name, all fans and team members
-- Teams privileges set up so that a team can create posts and events; team members and fans can interact with posts and RSVP for events
+- Teams privileges set up so that a team can only change their own profile, create posts and events; team members and fans can interact with posts and RSVP for events

 Built by <a href="https://github.com/lgoodcode">Lawrence Good</a>